BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2exercises1-5-14.md

 ## E2.14

 Look at the API of the Point class and find out how to construct a Point object.
 In a PointTester program, construct two points with coordinates (3, 4) and (–3, –4).
-Find the distance between them, using the distance method.
-Print the distance, as well as the expected value.
+Find the distance between them, using the distance method (which is available because it is inherited from a different class).
+Print your prediction and then the calculated distance.